The 10 Wonderful Things to Do in Wengen: Gem of Jungfrau

 Besides, at an impressive height of 3,454 meters (11,330 feet), the last thing you’ll be thinking as you admire the rugged peaks below you is “yeah… but it’s not really the highest”.

-The price varies depending on where you start but most routes cost upwards of $200 per person (discounts are available with the Jungfrau Travel Pass!).
+The price varies depending on where you start, but as of April 2025, roundtrip tickets cost about $270 USD (233 CHF) per person (discounts are available with the Swiss Travel Pass, making it $178 USD or 147 CHF).

 So is it worth it?
-Depends on the budget.
+Depends on your budget.
 But I will say, visiting the Top of Europe is a whole day adventure!

 Once you get there, there’s a terrace that boasts 360-degree views of the iconic Bernese Alps, a close up view of Europe’s longest glacier, a spectacular mountain-top hike with a warming hut at the end to eat lunch, an ice castle carved right into a glacier, and so much more!

-Just don’t forget to bundle up, even in the middle of summer!
+Just don’t forget to bundle up, even in the middle of summer — it’s always winter this high up in the mountains!

 Participate in the Wengen bar crawl tradition.